 Some migraine sufferers do not experience all phases nor do they experience the pain.
 These are called “silent migraines” or “migraine equivalent”.

-This is the most difficult part of the headache phase that is tricky to describe.
+This is the most difficult part of the complex migraine headache phase that is tricky to describe.

 It is hard to comprehend just how intense the pain is if you have never experienced it.